fletch0098/sportradar-advanced-challenge/README.md

 ## Season Execution Mode

-Season execution mode loads data for all games in a season specified on the command line argument 'season:xxxxxxxx'
+Season execution mode loads data for all games in a season specified on the command line argument 'season:xxxxxxxx'.

 ```bash
 npm start season:20212022